viviandotdev/ObsidianVault/30 Notes/Using working copy to sync obsidian on iOS.md

 ---
 up:: [[Obsidian]]
 tags::
-## Using working copy to sync obsidian on iOS

 **Working Copy**
 -  mobile github client
 1. Open **obsidian** app and create vault (do not sync with iCloud)